thoughtspot/thoughtspot.github.io/_admin/data-modeling/attributable-dimension.md

 You cannot configure this setting in the model file.
 You can only configure it on a table-by-table basis.
-To designate a column as not being an attribution dimension (i.e. not producing any meaningful attribution across a chasm trap):
+To designate a column as not being an attribution dimension (not producing any meaningful attribution across a chasm trap):

 1. Find the column that is not an attribution dimension.
 2. Select its **Attribution Dimension**.